jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt1.md

 ![transaction](@/assets/posts/xrp_vs_xlm_pt1/transaction.jpg)

-In large the corresponding data structures are simpler and quicker to parse than XLM.
+In large, corresponding data structures are simpler and quicker to parse in XRP than in XLM.
 By contrast XLM transactions can contain multiple operations, each of which corresponds to one atomic ledger modification.
-Thus XLM transactions while more complicated provide more bang for their buck as several disparate operations can be combined into one ledger request.
+Thus XLM transactions, while more complicated, provide more bang for their buck as several disparate operations can be combined into one ledger request.

 For the purposes of this section we will refer to 'operations' as 'transactions'.